-Roommate challenge: People around all the time.
+Roommate Avoidance Challenge: People around all the time.
 What’s an introvert to do?

-Even if you’re lucky enough to have a cool roommate, sometimes you just want to be alone.
+Even if you’re lucky enough to have a cool roommate, sometimes you just want to be alone, so a few roommate avoidance tactics can be handy tools to have.

 One roommate avoidance tactic: Hide.
 Try the study lounge, kitchen, lobby — maybe even a friend’s room.
 Sometimes a roommate can pretend to be asleep.